Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt6.png)

-?> **Tip** It is not neccessary to claim the reward every period as the staking reward can also be claimed in bulk for multiple periods at once.
+?> **Tip** It is not neccessary to claim the reward every period as the reward can also be claimed in bulk for multiple periods at once.

 ?> **Tip** It is always possible to withdraw the fees although depending on the gas price it might be worth to wait in order to save some gas fees.